About

 Luke Heald

-Luke is a junior at Tufts University studying Economics, International Relations, and Computer Science.
-His interests include antitrust regulation, global business, and the labor market.
+Luke is a senior at Tufts University studying Economics, Mathematics, and International Relations.
+His interests include antitrust, econometrics, and monetary policy.

-Tim is a junior at Tufts University studying Quantitative Economics and Computer Science.
+Tim is a senior at Tufts University studying Quantitative Economics and Computer Science.
 His interests include behavioral economics, game theory and statistics.

 The Econofact Network